Frequently Asked Questions

 OCID is a remarkable and novel dataset, however, it still has multiple limitations.
 OCID is committed to transparency about those limitations and have included information in the Child Well-being Dashboard, the Technical Dictionary, as well as in the OCID population FAQs.
 For example, dataset limitations include the following:

-- OCID only contains Oregon-resident births, i.e. information about children who moved to Oregon after birth are not included;
+- OCID contains Oregon-resident births, i.e. information about children who moved to Oregon after birth are not included;

 - OCID does not yet account for children who move out of Oregon, unless it is documented in public school records;